With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreTanager Place is a mental health facility in Linn County, IA, located at 2309 C Street Sw, 52404.
-Tanager Place provides residential treatment, telemedicine/telehealth and outpatient treatment.
-Tanager Place provides behavior modification, group therapy and individual psychotherapy to children / adolescents.
-Tanager Place also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Tanager Place provides outpatient treatment, residential treatment and telemedicine/telehealth.
+Tanager Place provides psychotropic medication, group therapy and dialectical behavior therapy to children / adolescents.
+Tanager Place also supports people with trauma, children/adolescents with serious emotional disturbance and LGBT.
 Some other services available at Tanager Place include intensive case management.

-Learn MoreUnitypoint Health Partial Hospitalization is one of mental health facilities in Linn County, Iowa, located at 810 First Avenue Ne, 52403 zip code.
-Unitypoint Health Partial Hospitalization provides partial hospitalization/day treatment and outpatient treatment.
-Unitypoint Health Partial Hospitalization provides trauma therapy, dialectical behavior therapy and activity therapy to adults, seniors 65 or older and young adults.
+Learn MoreUnitypoint Health Partial Hospitalization is a mental health clinic in Linn County, IA, located at 810 First Avenue Ne, 52403.
+Unitypoint Health Partial Hospitalization provides outpatient treatment and partial hospitalization/day treatment.
+Unitypoint Health Partial Hospitalization offers group therapy, activity therapy and trauma therapy to seniors 65 or older, adults and young adults.
 Unitypoint Health Partial Hospitalization also supports people with serious mental illness.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.